Scientists watch and wait as Bali’s menacing volcano rumbles (VIDEO)

-KARANGASEM, Dec 6 — The question Indonesian volcanologist Devy Kamil Syahbana gets most is the one he cannot answer: when, or if, rumbling Mount Agung on Bali island will blow up in a major eruption.
+KARANGASEM (Indonesia), Dec 5 — The question Indonesian volcanologist Devy Kamil Syahbana gets most is the one he cannot answer — when, or if, rumbling Mount Agung on Bali island will blow up in a major eruption.

-The 3,000m Agung — a so-called strato-volcano capable of very violent eruptions — has recorded a sharp rise in activity that has raised worries about a repeat of a 1963 eruption that killed more than 1,000 people.
+The 3,000 metre (9,800 ft) Agung — a so-called strato-volcano capable of very violent eruptions — has recorded a sharp rise in activity that has raised worries about a repeat of a 1963 eruption that killed more than 1,000 people.

 Sensors beeped and walkie-talkies crackled he spoke to Reuters at the monitoring station.